masum-rayhan/masum-rayhan/README.md

 - 👋 Hi, I’m Masum Rayhan.
-Your front end developer.
-I am a Web Designer / Developer, Skilled in HTML, CSS, JavaScript, Bootstrap and WordPress.
-- 👀 I’m I am passionate about web developing, diversity and Adobe Illustration.
+- 👀 I’m I am passionate about web app developing, diversity and Machine Learning.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently working on ERP modules.
 - 💞️ I’m outgoing, dedicated, and open-minded.
-- 📫 Please mail me at masumrayhan42@gmail.com or you can call me at +8801788169809
+- 📫 Please mail me at masumrayhancse@gmail.com

 <!---
 masum-rayhan/masum-rayhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.